How to hide your IP address: a complete guide

 Setting up your own proxy server

-After you have gained accesses to your VPS, you can now set-up your own proxy server using instructions provided here.
+After gaining access to your VPS, you can now set up your own proxy server using the instructions provided here.

-In the above sections, we have outlined two main methods on how you can change your IP addresses using datacenter IP proxies.
+In the above sections, we have outlined two main methods to change your IP addresses using datacenter proxies.
 However, in many cases, you will want to utilize residential IP proxies for connecting to web platforms.
-In this section, we will outline a few methods on how to set up a connection with a residential IP address.
+In this section, we will outline a few methods to set up a connection with a residential IP address.

-The cheapest and the easiest method of obtaining a pool of residential IPs is setting up your home or office connection with a big internet service provider (ISP) that offers a dynamic IP connection.
+The cheapest and easiest way to obtain a pool of residential IPs is to set up your home or office connection with a big internet service provider (ISP) that offers a dynamic IP connection.

-This way you will have access to thousands of IP ranges, which are also used by other people.
-For example, if you reside in a city that has a population of 200,000 people.
-Half of them access some particular major web platform every day by using a pool of around 1,000-5,000 IP-s released by the ISPs in that city.
-It’s clear why this particular web platform will never base their tracking decisions solely on your IP address.
+This way, you will have access to thousands of IP ranges, which other people also use.
+For example, if you reside in a city with a population of 200,000 people.
+Half of them access some particular major web platform daily using a pool of around 1,000-5,000 IPs released by the ISPs in that city.
+It’s clear why this web platform will never base its tracking decisions solely on your IP address.
 If it does so, it runs the risk of suspecting a lot of real users in the process as well.
-Also, because different IP-s will come from the same city, there is very little chance of triggering any type of verification, when doing consecutive login attempts.
-Consequently, IP becomes unrelated in such cases and the platform’s tracking decisions will be mostly derived from factors such as browser fingerprinting and account activity.
+Also, because different IPs will come from the same city, there is very little chance of triggering any verification, when doing consecutive login attempts.
+Consequently, IP becomes unrelated in such cases, and the platform’s tracking decisions will be mostly derived from factors such as browser fingerprinting and account activity.

-Although this method is heavily used by a lot of Multilogin users, it seemingly remains inconsistent in implementation across multiple users.
-This is due to the fact whether this method will work or not will heavily depend on the ISP you are using.
-Because different ISP companies function in different ways you may always encounter different problems.
-The most common one is that despite having a dynamic IP connection, your IP will stick with you for days, weeks and even months no matter what you do to obtain a new one.
+Although many Multilogin users heavily use this method, it seemingly remains inconsistent in implementation across multiple users.
+This is because whether this method will work will heavily depend on your ISP.
+Because different ISP companies function differently, you may always encounter different problems.
+The most common one is that despite having a dynamic IP connection, your IP will stick with you for days, weeks, and even months, no matter what you do to obtain a new one.

-This way we do not go into in-depth details on how to make the process more efficient.
-If you are practically interested in this method, you will have to do your own due diligence, research and test different ISPs.
+This way, we do not go into in-depth details on how to make the process more efficient.
+If you are practically interested in this method, you must do your due diligence, research, and test different ISPs.